anonymousCSCode/ReSPlay/README.md

   ```
 ## Record (UIRecorder)
 ---
+The recoding phase aims to synchronously extract critical information from input events to provide support for sebsequent analysis.
+Users such as developers or testers perform a series of operations on mobile devices.
+Each operation will be responded to by the device's sensors in real-time and sent to the kernel in the form of event streams.
+The absolute position information for each operation is then identified and extracted.
+For instance, such events are stored in an external device file `/dev/input/event*` for the Android platform.
+The operated widget is found based on the recorded hierarchies and extracted coordinates using a recursive method.
+ReSPlay records the following critical information: GUI screenshots and widget screenshots.

 1. Check and Modify the Config File.

 Minor amendments to the config file are required, which include deviceName, pkName, activityName, res_x, and res_y.